guilhermedeandrade/be-the-hero/README.md

 ## Next steps

-- Prepare a build script for the server
+- [x] Prepare a build script for the server
+- [ ] Create a production database
-- Deploy the server
+- [ ] Deploy the server
-- Deploy the web application
+- [ ] Deploy the web application

 ## Instructions